 The effects of the plan bore consequences for citizens of Berkeley.
 Elmwood was the first district to be designated for only single-family residences (the second district to be designated as such was Northbrae, McDuffie’s other large development).
 The ordinance made it “unlawful to carry on certain trades or callings,” and it was enacted “to prevent a prominent negro dance hall from locating on a prominent corner,” according to Weiss.

-Two Japanese laundries and one Chinese laundry were kicked out of downtown because their establishments no longer were legal where they stood, found Weiss, resembling the case of zoning in Los Angeles that McDuffie cited as inspiration.
+Two Japanese laundries and one Chinese laundry were kicked out of downtown because their establishments no longer were legal where they stood, found Weiss, resembling the case of zoning in Los Angeles that McDuffie cited as an inspiration.

 A petition to explicitly remove “Chinese laundries” from a district near downtown Berkeley was circulated in 1916, according to a Berkeley Daily Gazette article published on Dec.
 15, 1916.
 Regarding the petition, McDuffie, on behalf of the Civic Art Commission, said “the property owners and residents… should be given protection by the city government against the nuisances from which they have suffered for many years.”